-At the time of appointment, graduate faculty are authorized to teach graduate courses, act as program advisors for graduate students, serve as members or faculty representatives, doctoral committees, and serve on other university committees pertaining to graduate education at UNC.
+At the time of appointment, graduate faculty are authorized to teach graduate courses, act as program advisors for graduate students, serve on doctoral committees, and other university committees pertaining to graduate education at UNC.
 Only graduate faculty who have received the doctoral research endorsement (DRE) are authorized to serve as research advisors on doctoral students' research committees.
-Faculty who have retired and are currently serving as a research advisor on a doctoral committee can continue to serve as research advisor.
-They must apply for Emeritus Graduate Faculty (EGF).
+A faculty member who has retired and is currently serving as a research advisor on a doctoral committee can continue to serve as research advisor, but they must apply for and be granted Emeritus Graduate Faculty (EGF) prior to retirement.

-Upon approval by the school or department, the academic dean, and the dean of the Graduate School selected individuals may be appointed as graduate lecturer faculty for a four-year period.
-These faculty may teach specific courses that are approved and or perform other designated graduate responsibilities.
+Upon approval by the school or department, the academic dean, and the dean of the Graduate School selected individuals may be appointed as graduate lecturers for a four-year period.
+These faculty members may teach specific courses that are approved and/or perform other designated graduate responsibilities.
 Graduate credit can be granted for courses taught by a faculty member who has been appointed to the graduate faculty or to the graduate lecturer faculty.

-No graduate credit can be granted for any course taught by a faculty member who is pursuing an advanced degree at this institution.
+No graduate credit can be granted for any course taught by a current graduate student at this institution.
 Graduate faculty members are noted in the listing of UNC faculty in this publication.